 Intel Optane Technology Webcast

-Intel VP Laura Crone along with Leszinske hosted a webcast earlier, featuring consumer feedbacks.
+Intel VP Laura Crone, along with Leszinske, hosted a webcast earlier featuring consumer feedback.
 These feedbacks outlined the progressive influences offered by Intel Optane technology.
-The fields majorly covered are health care enhancement, transformed financial transactions, real-time analytics, and capitalization of Intel Xeon CPU performances.
+The major fields covered are health care enhancement, transformed financial transactions, real-time analytics, and the capitalization of Intel Xeon CPU performances.
 Watch the webcast replay here.

-As for the SATA SSDs for data centers, these offer in preserving legacy infrastructure, and simple transition of data from HDD.
-Ultimately, these enable data centers to diminish storage cost, increment server efficiency and minimize service disruptions.
+As for the SATA SSDs for data centers, these offer to preserve legacy infrastructure and simple data transition from HDD.
+Ultimately, these enable data centers to diminish storage costs, increment server efficiency and minimize service disruptions.
 The newest members of the second-gen Intel 3D NAND SSD series are available now in the markets.

 The coming August 9 will see Santa Clara of California host the Flash Memory Summit, where Leszinske will share further details on these products.
 The summit will also include demos of the new SSDs.